canonical/rockcraft/docs/reference/extensions/go-framework.rst

 The Go extension streamlines the process of building Go application rocks.

-The extension builds and copies the Go binary file to the rock, inside the ``/app`` directory.
+The extension builds and copies the Go binary file to the rock.
 By default, the base ``bare`` is used, to generate a lightweight image.

 .. note::